 - A bag of abrasive material, such as sand, salt or non-clumping kitty litter.
 Use this for added traction when a tire is stuck.

-- A snow brush, ice scraper and snow shovel.
+- A snow brush, ice scraper and snow shovel

-- Extra washer fluid.
+- Extra washer fluid

-- Extra food and water.
+- Extra food and water

 10. Check the heater and windshield defroster: Winter will put your vehicle's windshield defrosters to the test.
-It's a good idea to check that they are in working order.
+It's a good idea to verify that they are in working order.
 While you're at it, check the air-conditioner, too.
 An easy way to speed up the defrost process is to turn on the A/C. (You can leave the temperature dial on warm so you don't have to suffer.)
 And now is also a good time to make sure your heating system works.